skillsit-hu/ws2026-s17-hu-r3/module-c.md

 Sends the `/control/stop` command to the machine.

-If the program stops successfully, create a log entry in the `MachineUsage` table, where the `action` field is set to `stop`.
+If the program stops successfully, create a log entry in the `MachineUsage` table, where the `action` field is set to `stop`, `parameters` field is set to empty JSON object.

 **Response (on success):** 200 OK